jeddy1011/PhotoPlotter-474_2135-Eddy-Kelleher/README.md

 The program can be run from a terminal and pointed at one or multiple images.

-Install necessary modules
+Install necessary modules via CPAN
 ===================================

+- Image::ExifTool
+- Image::ExifTool:Location
+- HTML::QuickTable
-- cpan
+- Getopt::Long
-- install Example::Module
+- Geo::Coordinates::DecimalDegrees

 Usage